morganesque/pararchive/README.md

-pararchive
+Pararchive
 ==========

-Open access community storytelling and the digital archive
+Open access community storytelling and the digital archive.